mkimberlin/terraform-tk-aws/README.md

 This module contains an application component meant to support upload of some sort of file to an [S3 Bucket](https://docs.aws.amazon.com/s3/) by a specific group of users within the organization.
 When a user uploads a new file to the bucket, a [Lambda Function](https://docs.aws.amazon.com/lambda/) is triggered that publishes some file information to an [SQS message](https://docs.aws.amazon.com/sqs/) queue.

+### `monolith-app` Module
+This module contains the framework for a monolith application deployed to an [EC2](https://aws.amazon.com/ec2/) instance within a [VPC](https://aws.amazon.com/vpc/).
+By default it uses an unmodified Ubuntu [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).